Principles of operator algebras: 9b. Projections, order

 \begin{conclusion} We can think of a von Neumann algebra $A\subset B(H)$ as being a kind of object belonging to ``mathematical logic'', consisting of equivalence classes of projections $p\in A$, ordered via the relation $\preceq$, and producing $A$ itself via transport by partial isometries, and then linear combinations, and weak limits. \end{conclusion}

+Which is something quite remarkable, who on Earth could have guessed, say when we were back in chapter 5, struggling with the basics of the von Neumann algebra theory, or even at the beginning of the present chapter 9, again struggling with some sort of basics, of the more advanced theory, that we will end up with something that luminous.

+Well, that person on Earth who found this was von Neumann himself, back in the 1930s.
+And his Conclusion 9.16, called ``von Neumann vision'' of the operator algebras, has been extremely useful ever since, and is still largely used nowadays.

-This was von Neumann's original vision, still largely used nowadays.
-In what concerns us, however, we will rather stick to our $A=L^\infty(X)$ viewpoint, with $X$ being a quantum measured space, and the most often being a ``quantum manifold''.
+Very nice all this, first class mathematics, but in what concerns us, however, we will rather stick to our $A=L^\infty(X)$ viewpoint, with $X$ being a quantum measured space, and the most often being a ``quantum manifold''.
 This is more of a ``continuous'' philosophy, and in order to keep it intact, and powerful, we will have to take sometimes distances with the von Neumann philosophy, especially in what concerns the terminology.

 In short, we will be definitely users of the von Neumann projection technology, which is extremely powerful, and is quite often the only available tool, but keeping in mind however that we are dealing with continuous objects $X$, and choosing the terminology and notations accordingly, inspired from continuous geometry.